Skip to main content

 When you add a product to a case, Pilot performs the following automated actions:

-1. Template Selection: Retrieves all production steps from the product's default template
+1. Template Selection: Retrieves all production tasks from the product's default template

 2. Schedule Creation: Generates a comprehensive production schedule for the case

-3. Step Assignment: Includes all required steps with their specifications
+3. task Assignment: Includes all required tasks with their specifications

-4. Technician Allocation: Assigns technicians to each step based on workstation settings
+4. Technician Allocation: Assigns technicians to each task based on workstation settings

-5. Timeline Planning: Calculates completion dates for each step based on duration estimates
+5. Timeline Planning: Calculates completion dates for each task based on duration estimates

 Example: Zirconia Crown Template

-The image below shows a production template called "Zirconia Crown" that demonstrates how multiple manufacturing steps are organized within a single template.
-This template would include sequential steps such as design, milling, sintering, and finishing, each assigned to appropriate workstations with specific time allocations.
-A production template called "Zirconia Crown" with multiple steps This example shows how production steps are organized within a template, displaying the sequence of operations required to manufacture a zirconia crown from initial design through final completion.
+The image below shows a production template called "Zirconia Crown" that demonstrates how multiple manufacturing tasks are organized within a single template.
+This template would include sequential tasks such as design, milling, sintering, and finishing, each assigned to appropriate workstations with specific time allocations.
+A production template called "Zirconia Crown" with multiple tasks This example shows how production tasks are organized within a template, displaying the sequence of operations required to manufacture a zirconia crown from initial design through final completion.

 Benefits of Using Production Templates